f1kidd/fmlogit/README.md

 This document provides an overview of the fmlogit package in R. Updates will be published at [my github site](https://github.com/f1kidd/fmlogit).
 Any suggestions or concerns are welcome.

 # What is the fractional multinomial logit model?
-Fractional multinomial responses (sometimes also called multivariate share models) arise naturally in various occasions.
+Fractional multinomial logit models estimate fractional responses by modelling the dependent variables as fractions using multinomial logits.
+It is the preferred model when the true data generation process is indeed fractions of multiple choices.
+Fractional responses arise naturally in various settings.
 For example, a municipality allocates its budget across multiple departments, and we are interested in the proportion of the budget that each department receives.
 Or, there are multiple candidates in a presendential election, and we are interested in explaining the percentage of support for each candidate in each state.

 The model is distinct in that: 1) each of the responses lies between 0 and 1, and 2) the share of all responses adds up to one.
 The fmlogit model uses these two distinct factors, and models them explicitly.

-Fractional multinomial logit models estimate fractional responses by modelling the dependent variables as fractions using multinomial logits.
-It is the preferred model when the true data generation process is indeed fractions of multiple choices.

 # How to install fmlogit
 Type the following code into your R console: